Neconix/esp32-st7789-display/README.md

 # Hardware Required

 * An ESP development board.
+(Tested with ESP32 NodeMCU)
 * An SPI-interfaced LCD on ST7789 controller/driver.
+(Tested with ST7789 240x240 display)
 * An USB cable for power supply and programming.

 ### Hardware Connection